What You Need to Know About Savings Groups

 Savings Group Impact

-- Savings Completion Rate indicates the percentage of members who completed at least one savings cycle and received their savings and interest share-outs.
+- Savings Completion Rate: This number tells us how many members completed at least one savings cycle.
+In addition, it shows who received their savings and interest share-outs.

-- Loan Recipients shows the percentage of members who received at least one loan from the group.
+- Loan Recipients: This metric highlights the percentage of members who received at least one loan from the group.
+As a result, more people can meet their financial needs.

-- Financial Inclusion Improvement represents the improvement in financial inclusion among female respondents, including increased savings and access to credit.
+- Financial Inclusion Improvement: This figure represents the improvement in financial inclusion, especially among women.
+Because of this, more women increase their savings and gain better access to credit.